 Your body converts sugar into glucose and puts it into your bloodstream where your body uses it for energy.
-If you consume too many carbs then your body will turn those sugars into fat.
+If you consume too many simple carbs or sugars, then your body will turn those sugars into fat.
 Fat exists to act as your body’s energy reserve.
 If you’re ever in a situation where you can’t get your hands on carbs and sugar, your body will turn the fat into ketones that it can use as a substitute source of energy until you find more carbs.

 If you’re constantly eating carbs and sugar, your body will keep turning that leftover sugar into fat.
-This means you’re going to experience weight gain.
+This means you’re going to experience unhealthy weight gain.

 All of this is important because it helps you better understand why you want to avoid a bunch of added sugars, or excessive amounts of carbohydrates at any one meal.
-Carbs are not inherently bad… but the over-consumption of them is not beneficial.
+Carbs are not inherently unhealthy or bad… but the over-consumption of them is not beneficial.
 Added sugars just prevent your body from using its fat stores.
 Not only that, but added sugars usually increase your body’s fat stores over time, because they provide your body with a surplus of glucose.

-If your protein bars have a lot of added sugar, that’s a sign that those bars are bad.
+If your protein bars have a lot of added sugar, that’s a sign that those protein bars are bad.

 This is beneficial for both those who want to burn fat as possible as well as those who have the goals to build lean muscle tissue.

 As you can probably figure out, a good protein bar is the opposite of a bad one.
 Bad protein bars have lots of added sugar, good protein bars don’t.
 Bad protein bars are made of synthetic ingredients, good protein bars are made of natural ones.
 The quality of a bad bar doesn’t justify its cost, but the quality of a good protein bar does.

 But that’s not all you should look for in a good protein bar.

 Here are some additional characteristics that you should look for in a good protein bar.